 For Example, you have made some-great-comp

-, which user will be using it to project their user-component
+, which users will use in their user-component

 into it.